Explore our expert-made templates & start with the right one for you.

 Fully Managed Self-Service Engines

-Examples: Upsolver is a fully managed stream processing engine which handles huge volumes of streaming data, stores it in a high-performance cloud data lake architecture, and enables real-time access to data and SQL-based analytics.
-To learn more, check out the architecture overview.
+Examples: Upsolver SQLake is a fully managed declarative data pipeline platform for streaming and batch data.
+SQLake handles huge volumes of streaming data, stores it in a high-performance cloud data lake architecture, and enables real-time access to data and SQL-based analytics.
+Learn more from our architecture overview.
+And see some of the ways you can use SQLake to build declarative, self-orchestrating end-to-end data pipelines.

 Comparing Popular Stream Processing Frameworks